 Last week we shared some of the reasons why surveys do not deliver the expected results.
 Here’s the second and final installment of some survey phenomena that make the best surveys faulty.
+Avoid these survey mistakes and you’ll be happy with the results.

 Sometimes participants, for the sake of completing a survey, tend to indulge in ‘straight-line’ responding, i.e. choosing answers down the same column on a page.